 EJay: “I don’t believe in limiting myself.
 I feel comfortable going against the grain.
-While some people are materialistic, I’m brainalistic; I enjoy learning new things and becoming adept in certain areas.
-I welcome challenges, conflict, change, complexity and open communication for improvement, growth, and sustainable solutions.
-As a strategist, I work smart and I play smart.
-I work diligently toward fulfilling my visions and goals, and I indulge in proper rest, exercise, and take time to enjoy life.
-I remain faithful and solution-focused.
-I value what helps people and organizations thrive—character, integrity, transparency, courage, accountability/ownership, resiliency, adaptability, faith, diversity (ideas, skills, background).
+I enjoy learning new things and becoming adept in certain areas.
+I value what helps people and organizations thrive—character, integrity, transparency, courage, resiliency, accountability/ownership, adaptability, faith, diversity (ideas, skills, background).
 For me, open communication is necessary to strengthen relationships, resiliency is a must to achieve, and I strive to walk my talk.”

 “Don’t be quick to judge.
 Seek to understand.”